AlexanderLJX/SIT-Data-Visualization-and-Analysis/GUI_Instructions.md

 8. Repeat Step 6 and Step 7 for adding more filters.
 9. Select the Checkbox "Plot in new window" to view the data diagram in a new window.
 10. Checking the checkbox "Clear Previous Plot" will clear the previous plot on the data diagram as there are multiple plots plotted when multiple filters are applied.

 ### <ins>Examples of Natural Language Query for Plotting</ins>
 - Plot the bar chart of expensiveness against region
 - pie chart of regions
 - bar chart of region to planning area
 - hex bin of relevancy to star rating
 - distribution of star rating

 ### <ins>Editing JSON filter after Natural Language Query generation</ins>
 Similar to the View Foodplaces Tab, The JSON filter that is generated after the Natural Language Query can be edited.
 However, by doing so, users **DO NOT need to click on the "Generate" button** to display the result, and the resulted diagram produced is based on the **latest settings configured on the JSON Filter**.
 **EITHER THE OPTION OF NATURAL LANGUAGE QUERY GENERAATION FROM THE NLQ TEXTBOX OR EDITING THE JSON FILTER CAN BE USED AT ANY ONE TIME TOGETHER WITH THE CHECKBOXES TO DISPLAY THE DATA DIAGRAM.**

+### <ins> Importing Workflows from View Foodplaces Tab </ins>

+Please refer to the section "Importing Workflows to View Foodplaces Tab" above at the "View Foodplaces" Tab section.

 ### <ins>Data Diagram Example seen in View Foodplaces Tab</ins>
 <figure>
   <img src="Data_Diagrams_Tab_Example.png" alt="Data_Diagrams_Tab_Example">
    <figcaption>Pie chart for the percentage of foodplaces in the respective regions of Singapore</figcaption>
 </figure>

 ## <ins>3.
 Train ML Models Tab</ins>